roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-07-time-management.md

   We had an important (Q2) item to discuss.<br>
   Our retirement fund had seen significant dips, and we wanted to know what the issues were and what one could do about it.<br>
   Little did we know that this was caused by the US, the so called housing bubble.<br>
-  As It was year end, the union would provide some refreshments and meet for the barque, which was scheduled for after the official union meeting.<br>
+  As It was year end, the union would provide some refreshments and meat for the barque, which was scheduled for after the official union meeting.<br>
-  My colleague and I sat down.<br>
-  There was a buz in the air.<br>
+  My colleague and I sat down, there was a buz in the air.<br>
   As it was financial year end, management gave  an extra hour for this meeting.<br>
   Eventually everyone settled down and the meeting started.<br>
   It came to my turn and I asked about the dip in our retirement fund.<br>
-  One of the guys came in and interrupted us, (Q3 activity), stating that the meet was ready.<br>
+  One of the guys came in and interrupted us, (Q3 activity), stating that the meat was ready.<br>
   I knew him from work, so he did not attend "hy braai die vleis"<br>
   The union representative did not give a plausible answer, stating that it was just a temporary drop and we'd recover our losses the next quarter.<br>
   <strong>We never did</strong><br>
   I had come prepared, with stats of over the past decade or so, but he was not interested.<br>
-  We must have neen 30 minutes into the two hour meeting when I was told that my questions would be dealt with on another occasion, as the guys wanted to "braai".<br>
+  It must have been 30 minutes into the two hour meeting when I was told that my questions would be dealt with on another occasion, as the guys wanted to "braai".<br>
   15 minutes later Willie and I walked into my office.<br>
   Grace, get me two sets of XYZ-union cancellation form please<br>
   </p>